zng-ui/zng/TODO/_current.md

 * Window without child does not open.
     - No layout request?

-* `config` example with two windows sometimes does not update the other window.
-    - Try removing save file.

 * Review all docs.
     - Mentions of threads in particular.